-In accordance with Government Auditing Standards, we have also issued our report dated June 30, 2017, on our consideration of the Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 10, 2018 on our consideration the Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Council's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Council's internal control over financial reporting and compliance.

-This section of the Council's financial statement presents management's analysis of the Council's financial performance during the year ended September 30, 2016.
+This section of the Council's financial statement presents management's analysis of the Council's financial performance during the year ended September 30, 2017.
 It is presented to enhance the usefulness of the Council's basic financial statements.
 Please read this narrative in conjunction with the financial statements, which follow this section.